• Home

 Beginning with the ranking from the initial approval vote, the faculty may make and vote on motions to interchange the rankings of two candidates in order to determine who the alternate(s) will be.
 Such motions will be decided by majority vote.

 The Interview.
-The search committee shall refer to the screening section in the Human Resources Management’s, Recruitment Guidelines Handbook.
+The search committee shall refer to the screening section in the Human Resources', Recruitment Guidelines Handbook.
 Candidates invited for an interview should be scheduled for half-hour meetings with the Associate Dean for Administrative Affairs.
 The Dean of the College and the Office of the Provost, or their designees, must interview all candidates at the rank of Associate or Full Professor.
 The University Committee on Distinguished Professorships must also interview candidates for the rank of Distinguished Professor.

 d.
 Determination of job offer.
 After candidate visits are completed, the departmental faculty will meet to decide who will be hired.
 If in a preliminary approval vote, no more than two candidates are acceptable to a majority, then their priority ordering for receiving a job offer will be by majority vote.
 If three candidates are acceptable, then their priority ordering for receiving the offer will be determined by rank-order voting [also known as The Borda Count: each voter ranks the candidates from 1 (best) to 3 (worst) and the ranking is produced by summing the scores of all voters.]